bbauska/ibm-intermediate-web-dev/README.md

 </p>

 When debugging Java applications, you do not always need to use an IDE.
-Visual Studio Code, Microsoft\'s cross-platform source code editor, also supports Java debugging via a simple debugger for Java extensions.
+Visual Studio Code, Microsoft&apos;s cross-platform source code editor, also supports Java debugging via a simple debugger for Java extensions.
 Visual studio code is an excellent option if you already use it for development and require a compact and user-friendly Java debugging tool.